 Any attempt to evict a tenant outside these and other legally recognized grounds could be perceived as unjust and face legal challenges.

-One of the critical steps in the eviction process in Kansas is serving the tenant with appropriate legal notices.
-Correctly following notice requirements is crucial, as failure to do so could render the eviction invalid.
+One of the important steps in the eviction process in Kansas is serving the tenant with appropriate legal notices.
+Correctly following notice requirements is important, as failure to do so could render the eviction invalid.
 Notice timelines in Kansas vary depending on the circumstances of the eviction:

 - A 3-Day Notice to Pay is issued for nonpayment of rent, allowing tenants a short period to settle overdue amounts.